 Galia’s love of educating others extends to her writing and speaking engagements.
 Galia is a published author on intellectual property issues, and regularly speaks to organizations throughout the state and country to educate individuals and other lawyers on a variety of topics including business law, employment law, and technology.

-When not working, she can be found coffee-shop hopping, reading at least four books a month, taking meandering walks with her fiancé, Mike, or collecting hobbies.
-A few of her favorite hobbies so far include belly dancing, glass flameworking, and tai chi.
+When not working, she can be found coffee-shop hopping, reading, taking meandering walks with her husband, Mike, and dog, Bruce, or collecting hobbies.
+A few of her favorite hobbies so far include belly dancing, glass flameworking, tai chi, dog training, and VR.
+She’s currently teaching herself how to code, and how to read tarot cards.
+Next she wants to try recording podcasts, video editing, pilates, and learning a new instrument.